-Ordinance Allowing Marijuana Licenses In Township Set For Council Introduction – The Franklin Reporter & Advocate
+Update: Ordinance Allowing Marijuana Licenses In Township Set For Council Introduction – The Franklin Reporter & Advocate

-Marijuana stores would be legal wherever retail sales are allowed in the township under an ordinance set to be introduced at the Township Council’s May 11 meeting.
+Original Story: Marijuana stores would be legal wherever retail sales are allowed in the township under an ordinance set to be introduced at the Township Council’s May 11 meeting.

 The ordinance would also set the operating hours for the marijuana marts at from 9 a.m. to 10 p.m., the same as for liquor stores in Franklin.

-Note: Update: Ordinance Allowing Marijuana Licenses In Township Set For Council Introduction Update: The Township Council introduced the ordinance unanimously.
-A public hearing and final adoption vote is set for the May 25 Council meeting.